Skip to content

 Section titled “API Gateway (Kong, Envoy, Traefik, AWS API Gateway)”

-1. The gateway fetches IDToken’s public keys from GET /jwks (cached)
+1. The gateway fetches IDToken Seal’s public keys from GET /jwks (cached)

 2. On each request, it verifies the JWT signature and expiry